 1807 Main Road, Great Bay

 While whiskey and oysters might be a better idea for the return journey, a cheese platter is a perfect way to start the day on Bruny Island.
-The tasting platter at Bruny Island Cheese & Beer Co. may include the delicious One Day Old (O.D.O.) cheese, a white mould Saint and a semi-hard George.
-It’s almost impossible to pick a favourite here, but you can join their Cheese Club and have a range of delicious flavours delivered to your door a few times a year.
+The tasting platter at Bruny Island Cheese & Beer Co. may include a white mould Saint, a semi-hard George, and the delicious One Day Old (O.D.O.) cheese.
+You can learn all sorts of facts about cheese and cheesemaking, but it’s almost impossible to pick a favourite flavour.
+You may want to join their Cheese Club and have a range of delicious flavours delivered to your door a few times a year.

 While you are here, you might like to pick up a freshly baked sourdough baguette and some cheese for a picnic lunch later on.